The 19 Best Online Bachelor’s in Public Relations Programs

 While students work with faculty from the on-campus colleges, UF OneStop provides a centralized office for the registrar, financial affairs, and bursar’s offices.
 The school accepts first-time students, transfer students, or nontraditional students looking to complete a degree or update their skillset.
 Public relations online students must own a Mac laptop, a digital recorder, and a digital camera to complete their assignments.

 UF offers discounted tuition to online students, deducting the cost of on-campus fees for some on-campus student services.
 Students in the Gainesville, Florida area may elect to purchase a fee package to attend athletic events or use the student fitness facilities.
 All students may access the school’s career services and libraries, and the online Student Plaza makes it easy for students to network and communicate.
-The University of Florida is regionally accredited by the Southern Association of Colleges and Schools.

 The University of Memphis offers students in its bachelor’s degree in public relations program the opportunity to take part in service learning experiences, from helping boost school spirit to working with nonprofit organizations on effective communications and awareness campaigns.
 The curriculum not only develops strong writing skills, but also develops analytical thinking and strategic planning abilities.